 What is common with a gentler experience is the feeling of being present in your body.
 Whatever open- or closed-eyed visions you may experience will be followed by an underlying awareness that you’re still in this reality.
 These trips are usually compared to high doses of mushrooms or LSD and can yield great psychological and spiritual benefits, just like those psychedelics.

 More intense experiences, often referred to as “breakthrough” trips, are unmistakeable; if you have to think about whether you’ve had one, it’s likely that you haven’t.

 In breakthrough experiences, you feel like your body gets left behind on Earth like a husk as your soul departs for multi-dimensional realities made of color and light.
 Many people even forget much of the trip out of sheer overwhelmed-ness with new insights and the inability to integrate the awareness of a multidimensional existence into the 3D reality they return to.

 Once you smoke enough DMT, you’re likely to feel like the world is fizzling out while your body gives up attempts to keep itself in an alert state.
 So you lie down and are born into a new universe.

-Well, you may try to find solace in one unequivocal understanding: that life is not all there is.
-Visiting these other universes is an awakening – a sobering and humbling reminder that this existence, which feels like home, is actually just a home away from home and that there is a form of being that is unencumbered by all the identifications that we are chained to in the daily survival we call life.
-This is the feeling of soul lightness that DMT offers and what we can truly take back to “reality” and carry with us always, appreciating more the moments we pass before we return to our immortal state.
+Still, you may find solace in one certainty: this life is not all there is.
+Visiting other universes is an awakening – a sobering and humbling reminder that this existence, which feels like home, is actually just one of many.
+This is the feeling of soul-lightness that DMT offers, and we can take it back to “reality” with us.

 A WORD OF CAUTION